 GlobWetland Africa in a nutshell

-- Exploit the increasing capabiities of satellite observations for wetlands inventory, assessment and monitoring
+- Exploit the increasing capabilities of satellite observations for wetlands inventory, assessment, and monitoring

 - Develop a free of charge and open source software toolbox to better assess the state and change in wetlands